sensepost/steampipe-plugin-projectdiscovery/docs/tables/projectdiscovery_cloudlist.md

 # Table: projectdiscovery_cloudlist

-[cloudlist](https://github.com/projectdiscovery/cloudlist) Cloudlist is a tool for listing Assets from multiple Cloud Providers.
+[Cloudlist](https://github.com/projectdiscovery/cloudlist) is a tool for listing Assets from multiple Cloud Providers.

 **Note:** You need valid API credentials for supported cloud providers.